 The appraisers conducted a physical inspection of the area within which the subject is located to obtain area and neighborhood data.
-Additionally, governmental sources were contacted in order to obtain information pertaining to such things as adequacy of infrastructure; availability of utilities; employment statistics; zoning; flood hazards; environmental hazards; and anticipated development trends.
-Government officials, and real estate brokers conducting business in the area of the subject were contacted regarding supply, demand, and market trends.
+Additionally, governmental sources were contacted in order to obtain information pertaining to such things as adequacy of infrastructure; availability of utilities; employment statistics; zoning; flood hazards;

-2 The Dictionary of Real Estate Appraisal, Third Addition, Appraisal Institute, Chicago, IL, 1993, p.140.
+&lt;sup>2 The Dictionary of Real Estate Appraisal, Third Addition, Appraisal Institute, Chicago, IL, 1993, p.140.